4.14. GUI Automation¶

 The file type is determined automatically from the file name.

-function from mayavi is utilized, therefore supporting this function’s additional parameters.
+you can therefore use this function’s additional parameters.

 def automated(sim):